People, truth, confrontation, my failings, and deserted sketchy streets in the middle of the night, apparently don’t scare me.

 In the dirty subway, I learn for perhaps the dozenth time in my life, so much of my feelings and perceptions are choices.

-I look around again at the deserted passages, and I begin to skip.
-For this moment, it all belongs to me.
-If I knew how to do cartwheels — and if the ground wasn’t so filthy — I’d have endless space for them.
+I scan the deserted passages again to make sure I’m alone, and with the confirmation, begin to skip.
+For this moment, all of it belongs to me.
+If I knew how to do cartwheels — and if the ground weren’t so filthy — I’d have endless space to do them.
 Instead, I skip with arms waving in the air until I reach the stairs to my empty platform.

 When the train comes, it too seems to be completely empty.
 So I ride in between cars where it’s forbidden, if only to see whether someone might appear to admonish me and break the spell.
 But no one does.